NeiloErnesto89/project1-ux/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+*In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
+Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals*

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
+*Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them*

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+*For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
+A particularly useful form for describing your testing process is via scenarios, such as*

 .
 Contact form:
     1. Go to the "Contact Us" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    4. Try to submit the form with all inputs valid and verify that a success message appears

 At the beginning I did all of my testing on Google Chrome.
-However, I soon realised that Firefox, Safari and Internet Explore (among others) are still widely used, so I begain using them.
-Getting used to different dev-tools was a good exercise
+However, I soon began checking out the page on Firefox, Safari and Microsoft Edge.
+Getting used to different dev-tools was a good exercise.
+I have an Iphone 5 so I often tested on this mobile.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 The problems I encountered varied widely but I found them to be extremely satisfying to overcome.
 One issue was figuring out how to override Bootstrap classes.
-I found the bootstrap cards to be a finicky at times.
+I actually implemented the site cover container towards the end of my project, which was difficult to implement as I kept getting errors with regards to the different container heights which I have previously had.
+I also found the bootstrap cards to be a finicky at times.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.